CDRobinsonIII/workout-tracker/README.md

 ![GitHub License](https://img.shields.io/badge/License-MIT-blue)

 ## Description
 The mission of this project was to finish developing a Node.JS/MongodDB workout tracker application.
 The frontend of the application was provided.
 To finish the application I had to create the Node Express server.js file, connect to a MongoDB database using the mongoose package, create the workout model for the MongoDB database, and create the API routes for the various CRUD operations for the application.
 The application allows the user to enter the different exercises they perform for their workouts.
-The user can view their last workout on the home page and their workout duration weights lifted stats on the workout stats page.
+The user can view their last workout on the home page and their workout duration and total weights lifted stats on the workout stats page.
 The workouts and exercises are stored in a MongoDB database using the MongoDB Atlas cloud platform.

 ## Table of Contents
 * [Technologies Used](#technologies-used)